 Can I have a GoHenry and Greenlight card?

-Because both companies offer one-month free trials, you can explore both services side by side to see which performs better for your needs.
+GoHenry offers a free trial, but Greenlight doesn’t.
+So it’s difficult to explore both services side by side to see which performs better for your needs.
 But we wouldn’t suggest paying to subscribe to both services simultaneously given how much overlap there is between the two cards.

 Related: